Leo-Corporation/LeoCorpLibrary-Web/documentation/Check-for-updates.md

 </details>

-The `Install()` method allow to install an update for your software. if you want to update your program using this method, we advice you to uise this method in another program (Updater).
+The `Install()` method allow to install an update for your software. if you want to update your program using this method, we advise you to use this method in another program (Updater).
 This program needs admin privileges to update the software.
 You can enable this feature in `app.manifest`.
 [You can create it in Visual Studio](https://stackoverflow.com/questions/8141795/how-to-add-an-assembly-manifest-to-a-net-executable).
 Edit this:
 ~~~ diff
 - <requestedExecutionLevel  level="asInvoker" uiAccess="false" />
 + <requestedExecutionLevel  level="requireAdministrator" uiAccess="false" />